watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 This architecture is based on SDN {{!RFC7426}} separating the forwarding plane (FP), control plane (CP), management plane (MP), and application plane (AP).
 Each plane has the following roles:

-* Forwarding plane: classifies packets and encapsulates SRH, forwards them, and applies endpoint behavior.
+* Forwarding plane: classifies packets and encapsulates SRH, forwards them, and applies SRv6 Endpoint Behavior.
    * Provides SR-aware function using End.AN.
    * Classify flow and apply them to TE application with PBR.
    * Ensures redundancy with Anycast.